Theme: Informing the Battery Science Community of Research in Extreme Batteries Sponsored by the ARL through the University of Maryland.

 When: Thursday, May 14, 2026 from 9AM to 5PM, EDT

-Where: A. James Clark Hall Forum, 8278 Paint Branch Dr, College Park, MD
+Where: Clark Hall Forum, 8278 Paint Branch Dr, College Park, MD

 Cost: None.
 Lunch & afternoon break service will be provided for all who register by Noon (EDT) on May 11, 2026.
 Late registrants may dine at on-campus (IDEA Factory, Stamp Student Union, or Iribe Cafe) or at one of the Baltimore Avenue (Route 1) restaurants a short walk from campus.
 Break service and lunch sponsored by Center for Research in Extreme Batteries.